pjang123/Cloud-AI-Security-Engineer-Assignment/README.md

 1.
 **Local LLM Support:** Integrate Ollama or LocalAI to allow analysis of sensitive logs entirely offline, removing data privacy concerns.

-2. **RAG (Retrieval-Augmented Generation):** Implement a vector database (like ChromaDB) to store past log embeddings.
+3. **RAG (Retrieval-Augmented Generation):** Implement a vector database (like ChromaDB) to store past log embeddings.
 This would allow the AI to reference historical anomalies and detect long-term patterns.

-3.
+4. **SIEM Integration:** Add webhooks to forward the generated reports directly to monitoring dashboards.

-**SIEM Integration:** Add webhooks to forward the generated reports directly to monitoring dashboards.
+5. **Structured Output:** Force the LLM to output JSON instead of plain text to allow for automated parsing and triggering firewall rules based on the remediation advice.